 Abstract Specifications & Submittal

-Update: Abstract submission is now CLOSED.
+Abstract Submittal is CLOSED.

-The program will be developed through an intense, multilevel review by the Program Committee and the session chairs.
+The program will be developed through an intense, multilevel review by the Program Committee and the Session Chairs.

 Abstract Preparation & Submittal

 August 31, 2020

 Abstracts must convey the information reviewers will need to assess the scope of the work and the data likely to be available at the time of the presentation, determine its relevance, compare it with other proposed presentations, and, if accepted for the program, assign it to an appropriate platform or poster session.